eiffel-community/community/PROJECT_LIFECYCLE.md

 In addition to formally proposing the project on GitHub, community members proposing the new project are expected to announce the project proposal on [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community) by sending an email in order to increase the visibility.
-The email should contain same information as the proposal itself.
+The email should contain the same information as the proposal itself.

 Regarding project naming conventions, the Eiffel Community enforces no name convention but meaningful descriptive